MicrosoftDocs/CortanaSkillsKit/docs/skills/building-hybrid-user-interfaces.md

 The end user wants to create a pre-populated form.
 The form itself has tens of fields and options.
 So, the end user asks the Cortana skill to create a form that is populated from a template, or clone their most recent form entered, or to create a form based on the most recent or frequent inputs.
 Cortana creates the form, and presents the end user with a deep link into the system to view the form, and/or notifies the user via email with a deep link into the system to view the form.

-## Being a Bot – Support Short Conversations
+## Being a bot – support short conversations

 A good conversation should work similarly on text and by voice (as the voice component is transcribed into text).
 Although these docs are not directly related to Cortana, some of the Azure Bot Service documentation might be helpful: